cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 :::div{.feature-ios-or-safari}
 ### Issues related to iOS or Safari

--   iOS: changing device orientation between portrait and landscape may mess up the layout of the app.
-This is an iOS bug that can be worked around by rotating the device by 180° in portrait and rotating back.

 -   iOS native app: The app may blink shortly when it is resumed from the background if audio is turned on (even if it was muted again).